 04.17 Old Design Issue.
 An inspection finding involving a past design-related problem in the engineering calculations or analyses, the associated operating procedure, or installation of plant equipment that does not reflect a performance deficiency associated with existing licensee programs, policy, or procedures.

 04.18 Parallel PI Finding.
-A finding issued at the same significance level of a safety-significant PI.
+A finding issued at the same significance level of a safety-significant PI that acts as the Action Matrix input.
+This would be captured as an FIN within RPS with no violation, SDP, or enforcement fields.

 04.19 Plant Performance Summary (PPS).
 A document prepared by the regional offices and used during the end-of-cycle meeting and Agency Action Review Meeting (AARM) (if applicable) that describes assessment inputs and other pertinent information used to develop a conclusion about a plant’s safety performance.